SASKATCHEWAN’S BEST BOATING LAKES

 Due to it’s high number of visitors, there are a variety of activities and amenities, including beaches, resorts, mineral pools and a drive-in.

 Reindeer Lake is the perfect relaxing getaway for the whole family.
 Escape the hustle and bustle of everyday life and retreat to Northern Saskatchewan for a peaceful weekend filled with boating and fishing.
-Check out the Nordic Lodge on Reindeer Lake for perfect cottage style accommodations, and book a Woodland Cree guided fishing tour on the lake.
+Check out the Nordic Lodge on Reindeer Lake for perfect cottage style accommodations.
+Book a Woodland Cree guided fishing tour on the lake.

 LAST MOUNTAIN LAKE & REGIONAL PARK